isomerpages/psd-corp/press-room/parliamentary-replies/_posts/2014-01-21-post-Employment of non‑Singaporeans by the Civil Service and its public agencies.md

 description: ""
 image: ""
 ---
+##### Written Reply to Parliamentary Question on employment of non-Singaporeans by the Civil Service and its public agencies

 **Parliamentary Sitting: 21 January 2014**

 **Mrs Lina Chiam:** To ask the Prime Minister (a) whether there are non-Singaporean citizens being employed by the Civil Service and public agencies under the Ministries of Trade and Industry, National Development, Finance and Manpower; (b) if so, why are non-Singaporeans employed to manage and shape policies affecting Singaporeans; and (c) whether policy formulation roles in all state bodies can be restricted to Singapore citizens only.